albinhubsch/IKSUbot/README.md

  - Add the ability to delete connections between subscriptions and users.
  - A better mail system
  - Kill bugs
+ - Currently not very fast when multiple subscriptions at the same week day.
+Mail function needs to be moved.

 ##Keywords
 > Iksu script automatisk bokning